snek-git/microcluster/README.md

 # microcluster

-microcluster is a minimal distributed computing system written in Python for running Python scripts across multiple machines.
+Microcluster is a minimal distributed computing system written in Python for running Python scripts across multiple machines.

 ## What you can do with microcluster